hl7-eu/mpd/input/pagecontent/implementationnotes.md

 The choice of wrapping the request and its related resources in a Bundle or not, is entirely up to the implementers.

-### Multiitem prescriptions
+### Multi-item prescriptions

 The recommended way of designing prescriptions in HL7 FHIR is to have one item per prescription - this is reflected in the MedicationRequest resource where Medication cardinality is 1..1.
+Currently, European crossborder prescription's CDA implementation is also allowing only one medication per presciption, expecting the country of origin to split the multi-item prescription into several crossborder prescriptions and track the dispensations accordingly.
+However, real life national prescription systems are often designed differently from this logic - in many countries a prescription may contain more than one medication item.

-Real life prescription systems are often designed differently from this logic - in many countries a prescription may contain more than one medication item.
-There is no single mechanism for handling multiitem prescriptions, and in order to choose the optimal solution, one must consider the business requirements and reasons behind the multiitem prescription:
+There is no single mechanism in HL7 FHIR for handling multi-item prescriptions, and in order to choose the optimal solution, one must consider the business requirements and reasons behind the multi-item prescription:
 - Is it used merely as a grouping mechanism without deeper semantics?
 - Are there technical reasons why multiple items must be transported as one group?
 - Are the items on prescription related to eachother through the dosaging scheme?
 - Must the items be dispensed as one transaction?
 - Are there pricing or reimbursement rules that are dependent on grouping?
 - How does a status of a prescription relate to the statuses of individual requests?
-- What are the consequences of adding or removing prescription items: can a singleitem prescription become a multiitem prescription and vice versa?
+- What are the consequences of adding or removing prescription items: can a single-item prescription become a multi-item prescription and vice versa?

 Considering the requirements above, the best match from the following approaches can be chosen.